ysamouhos/owrx-search-bookmarks/README.md

 # Installation
-1. Add the following line in your nginx site configuration (point it to whereever your bookmarks.json file is) location /bookmarks.json { alias /var/lib/openwebrx/bookmarks.json; }
+1. Add the following line in your nginx site configuration (point it to wherever your bookmarks.json file is) location /bookmarks.json { alias /var/lib/openwebrx/bookmarks.json; }
 2. Download and add the js and css files in plugins/receiver folder under search_bookmarks folder.
 3. Edit init.js and add Plugins.load('search_bookmarks'); at the end of it.